aws-samples/serverless-samples/apigw-response-streaming/README.md

 This repository contains example implementations of Amazon API Gateway response streaming using different architectures and technologies.

-See Amazon API Gateway feature launch blog post.
+See Amazon API Gateway feature launch [blog post](https://aws.amazon.com/blogs/compute/building-responsive-apis-with-amazon-api-gateway-response-streaming/) for more details.

 ## Overview